 Detailed Answer

 When several heirs inherit real estate in North Carolina, each co-heir holds an undivided interest.
 If one co-heir pays for substantial repairs or upgrades—such as a new roof, structural fixes or interior renovations—they may seek reimbursement through a special proceeding.
-You will generally proceed under probate if the estate remains open or file a partition action if the estate already distributed the property.
+You will generally proceed through the estate if the estate remains open or file a partition action if the estate already distributed the property.

 1. Choosing the right proceeding

-• Probate petition: The executor or administrator may petition the clerk of superior court under G.S. §28A-17-4 to sell part or all of the property or set aside funds to cover necessary repairs and improvements.
+• Estate proceeding: The executor or administrator may petition the clerk of superior court under G.S. §28A-17-4 to sell part or all of the property to create assets with which to pay claims and costs of administration.

 • Partition action: After distribution or when co-heirs disagree, one heir files a partition special proceeding.
 Under G.S. §46-15-3, co-tenants can claim contribution for necessary preservation expenses.
 Under G.S. §46-15-4, a court may allow good-faith improvements that add value.